JorgePerC/TheLastOfThem/README.md

 # TheLastOfThem
-Our final project on the university
+Our final project in university.

 ## What this is about:
-* Build a rover
+* Build a differential rover
-* Rich maps
+* It's ment to generate rich maps about WiFi coverage

 ### Authors:
 @ Luis Vaca